codeispoetry/wp-codespace/README.md

 ### WordPress autocompletion
 Edit the file _wordpress/wp-content/plugins/wp-codespace/wp-codespace.php_:
-- type somewhere _"add_" and see the autocompletion suggestions specially for WordPress.
+- type somewhere _"add_" and see the autocompletion suggestions especially for WordPress.

 ### WordPress inline documentation
-Opem the file _wordpress/wp-content/plugins/wp-codespace/wp-codespace.php_:
+Open the file _wordpress/wp-content/plugins/wp-codespace/wp-codespace.php_:
 - hover over _add_action_ and see the documentation for that WordPress method

 ### WP CLI